azinmbd/azinmbd/README.md

 </h1>

-I'm a web wizard with a knack for creating beautiful and functional digital experiences.
-With over 4 years of experience in web development and UI/UX design, I've mastered the art of React, Redux, and RESTful APIs.
+I am a seasoned web wizard dedicated to crafting stunning and seamless digital experiences.
+With more than 4 years of hands-on experience in web development and UI/UX design, I excel in creating both visually appealing and highly functional applications.
+My expertise lies in harnessing the power of React, Redux, and RESTful APIs to build scalable and responsive web solutions that meet diverse user needs.

 <img src="/images/line.gif" >
 <h3 align="left">
   👯 My superpower?